 - Spring is the best time of year to plant your strawberries.
 If you already planted the strawberry plants last year and this is your second, or third year growing, remove the mulch or plant cover you used to protect the roots from snow and frost, once all danger of frost has passed.

-- Once new leaves start to grow mulch around the strawberry plants with straw, newspaper, or grass clippings, 3 to 4 inches deep to discourage weeds.
+- Once new leaves start to grow, mulch around the strawberry plants 3 to 4 inches deep with straw, newspaper, or grass clippings to discourage weeds.

 Summer

-- Depending on the type of berries planted, strawberries can start producing fruit as soon as June depending on the temperature.
+- Depending on the type of berries planted, strawberries can start producing fruit as early as June, depending on the temperature.

-- Strawberries have fairly shallow root systems so regular weeding and watering is important, especially so if growing strawberries in pots or hanging planters.
+- Strawberries have fairly shallow root systems, so regular weeding and watering are important, especially if growing strawberries in pots or hanging planters.

 - Go out in the garden in the mornings before the sun has fully risen and remove any slugs you may find.
 I simply plop them in a glass of beer or water to drown.